Sunday, 23 November 2014

 About three months after I had obtained a copy of Men at Work's memorable debut album I heard The Police's "Every Breath You Take", and I was overwhelmed by its instant awesomeness!
 No song, including the then superseded "Maneater", had ever had such an impact on me on the level that magnificent song did.
 More so for its utterly hypnotic music and vocal performance from Sting (who quickly became my first real musical hero, just as I turned 15 years of age) than its fairly basic, if disturbingly dark and menacing, lyrics (which still packed a considerable wallop, because of the conviction in Sting's voice), it became my absolute favorite single of that year, and remains in the list of my all-time favorites, period.
 At the beginning of June '83, The Police's fifth (and as it turned out, unfortunately, their final) album, Synchronicity, was released.
 I went to the local mall to eagerly buy a copy and proceeded to play the album endlessly, and for the first time, ponder carefully over the, at the time, unusual lyrics that were filled with "big words", big ideas, social issues and literary references I was hitherto not familiar with (but was determined to learn about in due time, thanks to the album's seeming behest).
 I won't delve too deeply into the many themes and social concerns depicted all through Synchronicity's eleven incredible tracks, because I've already done so last year (which I recommend you check out) when I wrote an article commemorating the album's 30th anniversary, but suffice it to say that no other album in my entire life, thus far, has impacted me more than this masterpiece (and I've been terrifically impacted by many more albums, to be sure, on one level or another)!
 Needless to say, I instantly became a HUGE Police fan, and subsequently, over the course of the next several months, collected their four other proper albums and devoured hours listening to them and absorbing them!

 It was understandably around this time in 1983 that I began buying rock magazines, especially ones featuring my new favorite band, The Police, of course.
-I plastered my bedroom wall with posters of the band!
+I plastered my bedroom walls with posters of the band!
 However, there were other popular acts that magical year in music that I very much liked, if not loved, and I increased the frequency of 45s in my collection too.
 Some of them were as follows: "Hungry Like the Wolf" - Duran Duran, "Mr. Roboto" - Styx, "Overkill" - Men at Work, "Don't Cry" - Asia, "True" - Spandau Ballet; and full-length albums like Thriller - Michael Jackson, Reach the Beach - The Fixx, Kissing to be Clever - Culture Club, and Seven and the Ragged Tiger - Duran Duran.
 I also continued to record many songs on those cheap cassette tapes, which would feature such great hits I was enamored of, such as: "Always Something There to Remind Me" - Naked Eyes, "Africa" - Toto, "It's Raining Again" - Supertramp, "Come on, Eileen" - Dexy's Midnight Runners, "1999" - Prince, "Allentown" - Billy Joel, "Our House" - Madness, "Dirty Laundry" - Don Henley, "Lawyers in Love" - Jackson Browne, "Major Tom" - Peter Schilling, "Heart to Heart" - Kenny Loggins, "In a Big Country" - Big Country, "Modern Love" - David Bowie, "Sexual Healing" - Marvin Gaye, "Der Kommissar" - Falco, (I much preferred Falco's original German-version over the English-version by After the Fire) "She Blinded Me With Science" - Thomas Dolby and "Everyday I Write the Book" - Elvis Costello and the Attractions (my official introduction to this brilliant artist and band!).
 And too many more to mention.
 It was a year in music that I have not forgotten to say the least!
 And being a young teenager, not yet beset with older adolescent problems, social pressures and world concerns outside my immediate microcosmic world of Saint John, New Brunswick, I enjoyed pop/rock music for simply the face-value immediacy of the slew of great hook-laden tunes and colorful accompanying videos that added a striking visual stimulus, a face to these wonderful songs that filled the airwaves day in and day out to the carefree wonderment of my inundated senses and developing sensibility.

 As the ensuing years passed during the 80s, I discovered other great artists and bands, while continuing to follow established favorites like The Police/Sting, The Fixx, Duran Duran, Culture Club, and Hall & Oates.
 In 1984, I got Tears for Fears' fantastic, synth-heavy first album (actually released the year before), The Hurting.
 I had heard the single, "Change" in '83, before I obtained its parent album, but didn't really get to know it well until I began listening to The Hurting, which I had in heavy rotation, because I was utterly blown away by it.
 The clinching moment I knew I had to get a copy of the album was when I heard "Pale Shelter" at a Thrifty's shop in the Parkway Mall around the spring of '84.
 That important album became my absolute favorite that year.
 And the timing for this crucial album in my life was apt, as I turned 16 that year, and those pesky adolescent problems (self-consciousness, raging hormones, peer pressure, parent clashes, monetary paucity) kicked in with a vengeance!
 The Hurting truly became a personal soundtrack for me, whose angsty synth-sound and emotional histrionics did indeed hit close to home.
 Another important discovery during '84 was INXS.
 Their fourth album, The Swing, had been released that year, and when I heard its stupendous second single, "I Send a Message", I was instantly smitten!
 I also enjoyed the first single, "Original Sin", too, but didn't appreciate it until I absorbed The Swing, which would become my second favorite album of 1984.